amandinesandri/ML_master_projects/README.md

-# Machine Learning - Master2 - About this project
+# Machine Learning - Master2 - About those projects

 The aim of those project is to explore various data sets downloadable from the [Machine Learning Repository](http://archive. ics.uci.edu/ml/index.php).